andrei-tatar/nora-service/README.md

 ## HEROKU

 - Create a new Account and then a new app.
-From Overview, add new add-on "Heroku Postgres" To deploy, you can either use the heroku cli or connect your github account. (do not deploy anything yet)
+ - From Overview, add new add-on "Heroku Postgres"
+To deploy, you need to use the heroku cli. (do not deploy anything yet)
  - Keep this browser tab open

 ## FIREBASE